Set, view, change, or remove special permissions

 To open Windows Explorer, click Start, point to All programs, point to Accessories, and then click Windows Explorer.

 The Everyone group no longer includes the Anonymous Logon permission.

-If you clear the Include inheritable permissions from this object's parent. check box, then this file or folder will not inherit permission entries from the parent object.
+If you select the Inherit from parent the permission entries that apply to child objects.
+Include these with entries explicitly defined here check box, then this file or folder will inherit permission entries from the parent object.

-You can set NTFS permissions only on drives formatted to use NTFS.
+You can only set permissions only on drives formatted to use NTFS.